Phonics is popular but there are critics who challenge its benefits. Find out the most common concerns about phonics and see our evaluations of them.

 It’s true that the English spelling system is more complex than most, and that many words contain groups of letters that don’t follow the patterns taught at the beginning of popular phonics programmes.
-These are sometimes called “irregular words”, “sight words” or “tricky words”.
+These are sometimes called “irregular words”, “sight words”, “tricky words” or “common exception words”.

 All the same, this doesn’t mean that the English spelling system is completely random.

 Detailed analysis has shown that the spellings of nearly 50 percent of English words are predictable based on letter-sound correspondences that can be taught, and another 34 percent of words are predictable except for one sound.4, 5